 With 2018 on the horizon (where has the year gone?), it’s hard not to get caught up in the New Year resolution madness.
 Everyone wants to change themselves for the better, and the start of a new year kicks that desire up a notch.
 This year, instead of making a resolution you know you’re not going to stick to, why not make a resolution to cook more?

 Cooking frequently can be incredibly beneficial, and can also have a positive effect on the number on your scales, and on your bank statement.
 It can also help you to expand your culinary knowledge and experiment more with food, which is where The Gift of Oil comes in.
-Our wide and varied range of both classic and infused olive oils and balsamics can add a delicious twist to any typical meal.
+Our wide and varied range of both classic and infused extra virgin olive oil and balsamic vinegar can add a delicious twist to any typical meal.
 Find out how cooking more can improve your life and wellbeing.

 If you’re relying on takeaway pizza or Chinese food even a few times a month, that can quickly add up to the cost of an extra week’s food shop.
 By planning out what you want to cook that week, you can go food shopping with confidence to buy only what you need.